Bissell

 Possible Causes

-Dry indoor air, Synthetic carpet surfaces, Lack of grounding path in plastic body, Dust buildup on nozzle
+Dry indoor air, Synthetic carpet surfaces, Lack of a grounding path in the plastic body, Dust buildup on the nozzle.

 How to Fix / Troubleshooting